 In fulfilling its mission to create an evidence base for ICT policy making across Africa, Research ICT Africa is conducting informal sector, household and individual surveys in seven African countries.
 RIA has been developing and gathering universal indicators on ICT access and use for over a decade; providing some of the only non-proprietorial data on users and non-users in Africa.

-With the generous support of the Canadian International Development Research Centre IDRC (IDRC) the survey this year goes “Beyond Access” to collect data on social networking, cybersecurity awareness and practices, digital finance, microwork and others aspects of sharing economy.
+With the generous support of the Canadian International Development Research Centre IDRC (IDRC) the survey this year goes “After Access” to collect data on social networking, cybersecurity awareness and practices, digital finance, microwork and others aspects of sharing economy.
 As the surveys are nationally representative the data can be disaggregated on the basis of gender, location (urban and rural), income and education levels.
 RIA is focusing on three themes this round gender as always, youth and urban poor.

 To access the survey questionnaire you are interested in, simply select between the two options below.

-The methodology used for the Beyond Access surveys delivers nationally representative indicators for households, individuals, and informal businesses.
+The methodology used for the After Access surveys delivers nationally representative indicators for households, individuals, and informal businesses.
 Using Enumerator Areas (EA) of National census sample frames as primary sampling units and sampling households and businesses from created listings simultaneously allows to survey two different users groups during a single survey at a minimal cost.

 Please use to link below for an updated presentation on the Survey Methodology: